SwissDataScienceCenter/renku/docs/user/templates.rst

 ``.dockerignore``
 """""""""""""""""

 The ``.dockerignore`` file is just like a ``.gitignore`` file, in that it allows you to specify which files to ignore in a docker build.
-If you aren't making changes to the docker build, you can .dockerignore this file.
+If you are not making changes to the docker build, you can .dockerignore this file.

 ``README.md``
 """""""""""""